 Individual organizations may have their own criteria for record-keeping or competition purposes.
 If birders plan to submit their life lists to organizations to be ranked or recognized in a contest, they need to strictly follow that organization's criteria for counting lifers.
 For example, some organizations may require a positive visual identification of the species, while others may be willing to accept auditory identifications or may verify a sighting if more than one observer authenticates the bird.

 There is no wrong way to record individual lifers, but birders who have more unique personal qualifications should be careful to explain their preferences to other birders when comparing life lists.

 Getting New Lifers

 Many birders travel to birding festivals, take birding tours, or otherwise deliberately attempt to add lifers to their count list.
-This is also possible by staying aware of local vagrant sightings or unusual bird irruptions, and taking steps to see those new birds whenever possible.
+This is also possible by staying aware of local vagrant sightings or unusual bird irruptions, and taking steps to see those new or rare birds whenever possible.

 It is also possible to attract lifers to birders' yards and gardens through bird-friendly landscaping, appropriate bird feeders, water sources, and otherwise making a suitable habitat.
 Over time, however, it will become more difficult to attract lifers to a yard when all local species have already been observed.
 The more bird-friendly a yard or garden is, however, the more species it will attract, and there is always the possibility of a new and unexpected guest visiting a good habitat.

 On rare occasions, birders may count new lifers without actually seeing any new birds.
 This can happen when several subspecies are split into new species, if a birder is certain to have seen the individual subspecies.
 Of course, if species are lumped together and their individual distinctions are removed, birders can also lose lifers.